 Training Magazine recently published their 2020 Training Industry Report.
 This graph stood out … According to the survey, only 6% of organizations are using artificial intelligence to deliver training.
 89% stated they are not using AI.
 5% aren’t sure.
 Hmmmmm … Almost everyone has an LMS.
 One quarter of companies …

-Build, Buy, Bring: A Framework for Learning Content Curation
+Build, Buy, Borrow: A Framework for Learning Content Curation

 Content is a never-ending challenge in workplace learning.
 Great content is hard to design.
 Great content is hard to develop.
 Great content is hard to maintain.
 All of this leads to a very time-consuming and expensive content problem.
 Unfortunately, our content struggles don’t stop new workplace challenges from constantly popping …